Sweet Mustard Pickles

 I was so happy to have friends willing to snap these up, I couldn't even look at them!

-No matter my own personal feelings on these pickles, I always love helping people access foods they love, like this.
+No matter my own personal feelings on these pickles, I always love helping people access the comfort foods they love, like this.

 I hope this hasn’t come off like “Yucking someone else’s yum”, I just find the whole experience to have been hilarious!